Here’s how close your state is to being vaccinated against COVID-19 - NewsBreak

 While many health experts are moving away from the idea of herd immunity , vaccinating against COVID-19 is still the best way to protect people from the virus, they say – especially when it comes to serious and deadly cases.
 How well are we doing at vaccinating people?

-Below is the percentage of each state’s population that is fully vaccinated against COVID-19.‘Super colds’ are not spreading – people have forgotten how to fight viruses, infectious disease expert says
+Below is the percentage of each state’s population that is fully vaccinated against COVID-19.You can mix and match COVID vaccines, but should you?

 The states with the highest percentage of fully vaccinated people are some of the smallest, including Connecticut, Rhode Island and Vermont.
 States in the rural West and the South have some of the lowest vaccination rates.
 West Virginia has the lowest rate of all 50 states, with just 41% of its population fully vaccinated.